AaalgerLee/computationalphysics_N2013301020076/ex6_ch2.9/README.md

 - For trajectory project:
 : Euler method can be applied to the situations mentioned above to depict to trajectory.
 - For the firing system:
-: waiting to be considered ???ɨ����ʲô
+: waiting to be considered ???É¨ÃèÊÇÊ²Ã´
 ## Code
 Here is the code for [trajectory project]
 Here is the code for [firing system]